Turkey's leader opposes letting Finland, Sweden join NATO

 “President Niinistö went through Finland’s next steps toward NATO membership.
 President Niinistö told (Biden) that Finland deeply appreciates all the necessary support from the U.S.,” the office said in a brief statement.

+White House press secretary Jen Psaki said Friday that Washington is “working to clarify Turkey’s position” and believes there is “broad support” among NATO members for Finland and Sweden to join the alliance.

-A senior U.S. official said Washington would be seeking “clarification” about Erdogan’s comments and Turkey’s position when Secretary of State Antony Blinken meets his NATO counterparts, including the Turkish foreign minister, this weekend in Germany.
+Secretary of State Antony Blinken is scheduled to meet his NATO counterparts, including the Turkish foreign minister, this weekend in Germany.

 The top American diplomat for Europe, Karen Donfried, told reporters ahead of Blinken’s trip that the United States remains supportive of Finland and Sweden’s prospective NATO membership bids.
 She said the U.S. remains convinced the alliance is more united than ever before because of Russia’s invasion of Ukraine.